rackerlabs/support-how-to/content/cloud-load-balancers/update-the-cipher-profile-on-a-cloud-load-balancer.md

 ---

 SSL ciphers are algorithms that help secure networking connections by using Transport Layer Security (TLS).
-One particular cipher, `SSL_RSA_WITH_3DES_EDE_CBC_SHA`, has been identified as vulnerable to potential intrusion.
-Rackspace is therefore allowing users to toggle ciphers that are in use on cloud load balancers to better protect their environments.
+However, the cipher `SSL_RSA_WITH_3DES_EDE_CBC_SHA` has been identified as vulnerable to potential intrusion.
+Rackspace is therefore enabling you to update the ciphers that your cloud load balancers use to better protect your environment.

-You can update the cipher profiles by using either the Cloud Load Balancers API or our interactive web application [Pitchfork](https://pitchfork.rax.io).
+You can update the cipher profiles by using either the Cloud Load Balancers API or our interactive web application, [Pitchfork](https://pitchfork.rax.io).

 For more information about cipher profiles, see [Ciphers](https://developer.rackspace.com/docs/cloud-load-balancers/v1/api-reference/ciphers/) in the Rackspace developer documentation.